 2. No directed selling efforts may be made by the issuer of the unregistered securities, a distributor, or any of their respective affiliates to US investors.⁴

-US Securities Laws are designed to protect US investors and do not have a global scope.
+It’s important to remember that US securities laws are designed to protect US investors and capital markets and do not necessarily have a global scope.
 Nonetheless, the internet complicates the nature of these offerings and increases the risk that foreign securities will “flow back” into the United States.
 All foreign offerings of unregistered securities should be structured carefully with counsel to ensure compliance with the voluminous securities rules and regulations of your jurisdiction.

 Defining an Offshore Transaction